 - 2 tsp. organic vanilla extract (10 ml)

-- 1 cup overripe mashed bananas (240 ml) or 2 tsp of banana extract
+- 1 cup overripe mashed bananas, generally 2 medium size bananas (240 ml) or 2 tsp of banana extract

 - Place baking paper as a sling lengthwise at the bottom of the greased loaf pan, extending over both sides of the shorter edges.
 This makes for easier removal of the bread from the loaf pan later.